Google Sign-In Required

 • If the cherry-pick conflicts, resolve the conflict on a local release branch, verify the resulting tree, and push only after confirming the final contents are correct.

-• If more than one service needs the hotfix, repeat the release job and validation steps for each affected service and record exactly which services were promoted.
+• If more than one repository needs the hotfix, repeat the guided release invocation and validation steps for each affected repository and record exactly which targets were promoted.

 • If the service uses different job names, approvals, or downstream pipeline entry points, follow the target repository's service-specific release docs.